2004

 “Moore

-the colonial attitude of the foreigners and soberly describes
+colonial attitude of the foreigners and soberly describes the survival

 —Marianne de Mestral, P.S.
 Magazin, Zürich